The average American has about $38,000 in debt right now. For some people, this number is much, much larger.

 Sign up for a debt relief program, such as debt management, debt consolidation, or debt settlement.
 (But keep in mind, these aren’t magic remedies that’ll make your debt disappear overnight.
 They take time—sometimes up to five years.)

-You can even turn to companies like Bonsai Finance and get a loan to help you pay off high-interest debts that are sucking up your money.
+You can even turn to companies and get a loan to help you pay off high-interest debts that are sucking up your money.

 Find people to help you so you stay accountable and make fast progress.